DevNet Lab 17 -- Automated testing with pyATS and Genie

 ### Step 3: Check the two virtual routers for SSH communication

-In this step, we need to verify that the two routers are up and accessible via SSH before proceeding with the minimal configuration.
+In this step, you need to verify that the two routers are up and accessible via SSH before proceeding with the minimal configuration.

-From the screenshot above, we can gather the Link Local IPv6 address of the two routers and test them with the `ssh` command.
-So we initiate SSH connections from our Devnet VM shell.
+Using the `my-vms.py` script, you can gather the link-local IPv6 address of the two routers and test them with the `ssh` command.

 ```bash